Ovarian hyperstimulation syndrome

 You may be more likely to get OHSS if:

-- Your doctor gives you a shot of human chorionic gonadotropin (hCG).
+- You receive a shot of human chorionic gonadotropin (hCG).

 - You get more than one dose of hCG after ovulation.